Idea for Space Colony game

 • Mothership/Ark – ship is colossal, maintains an earthlike environment on board with artificial gravity

-• Seeder ship – ship is compact, no artificial gravity or living environment
+• Seeder ship – ship is compact, no artificial gravity or living environment, carries genetic libraries or frozen embryos ready to populate a planet

 • Flotilla – fleet of ships separating out functions by ship (fuel storage, colonists, living areas, cargo, supplies, power gen, defense, etc.) artificial gravity and living environments vary by ship function.